 Bevel one time we were in the kitchen in Brown's Chapel and we were talking about Vietnam this was before Dr. King came out against the Vietnam War.
 Bevel said, "You know, they're bombing the dikes in North Vietnam.
 They're flooding the peoples.
 We should go stand on the dikes where the bombs are coming down."
 I would've done it.
 Bevel had the magic.
 Yeah, he was a little strange at times, but it didn't matter.
 He was like a Judge of Israel.
 He could take Gideon's 400 and lead them out against the 10,000 Amorites or Midianites or whatever they were.
 And you would go and be happy to do it.
 And I was.

 But Bevel and his organizing crew had gone up to Chicago, so SCLC staff were thin on the ground.
-Me and Elbert Thomas (who was shortly transferred elsewhere) were assigned to be the SCOPE project directors for Crenshaw county, Alabama, which is due south of Montgomery.
+I and another guy were originally assigned to be the SCOPE project directors for Crenshaw county, Alabama, which is due south of Montgomery.
+But he got shifted somewhere else so that left me as project director.
 The little town, the county seat, is Luverne.
 Population about 2500, one stoplight which they really didn't need but were right proud of.

 Albert Turner was the SCLC leader for Alabama a terrific cat, real Salt of the Earth.
 He was a farmer from Marion county.
 A great guy.
 Anyway, he drops me off in Luverne and says, "Okay, get to know the community leaders here, and the county, and in a couple of days the SCOPE volunteers will come."